LanceLe25/non-verbal-communication-fullstack-capstone/README.md

 ![image1](https://github.com/kimcheru18/non-verbal-communication-fullstack-capstone/blob/master/wireframe-images/item-input-icon-dropdown-page.png)

 **Search Icon Page**
 Step 11.
 User can add an icon to card by searching and selecting from the dropdown list or selecting from cards that are displayed.
+Icons that are displayed will update as the user types in search field.
 ![image1](https://github.com/kimcheru18/non-verbal-communication-fullstack-capstone/blob/master/wireframe-images/select-icon-page.png)

 **Card Dropdown/Display All Cards**